Troff is a media player that let you loop a part of a song, slow it down and create

 Note: The files you add will be copied into your web browsers memory.
 This means that

-1. No data will be sent to the server (unless you share the song via link or songlist); your files will not leave your computer
+No data will be sent to the server (unless you share the song

-2. If you remove or change the original files, your songs in Troff will still be intact (as long as the file-name is the same, you can import the file again to make the changes apply)
+(as long as the file-name is the same, you can import the file again to make the

-3. Your web-browser might decide to clear it's memory, for what ever reason, and then your songs and markers might disappear.
-So it's always good to keep the original files.
+Your web-browser might decide to clear it's memory, for what ever reason, and then

 Remove music or movies

 In order to remove songs or movies, open the songlist in floating state.
-Select the files you want to remove, click the drop-down and select "Remove songs from Troff".
-After you confirm your selection, the songs will be removed.
+Select the

 Play music or movies